tomwillfixit/swarm-test-cluster/README.md

 * Consul Monitoring

-  We will use the official Consul docker image to monitor the test container health and to provide service discovery for shared test infrastructure containers within the cluster such as mysql, rabbitmq etc.
+  We will use the progrium Consul docker image to monitor the test container health and to provide service discovery for shared test infrastructure containers within the cluster such as mysql, rabbitmq etc.

 ## Requirements